 What kind of coverage does workers compensation insurance typically offer?
 It provides medical benefits to treat an injury, disability income for a specific amount of time, funeral expenses for employees who lost their lives, and even death benefits for the dependents of employees who lost their lives while on the job.

-We would be glad to assist you in learning more about workers compensation insurance and how it can benefit you.
-Feel free to contact us for further details regarding workers compensation insurance.
+Shore Insurance Agency in Poteau, OK is glad to assist you in learning more about workers compensation insurance and how it can benefit you.
+Feel free to contact our office in Poteau, OK for further details regarding workers compensation insurance.
 Shore Insurance Agency wants to protect your employees from the worst.